33 SEO Agency Tools: Expert-Approved Tools for Success

 Also suggested by Lucy Hurst.

-Technical SEO tools
+Technical SEO agency tools

 25. Classy Schema

 I love Schema markup for CTR-driving rich results on Google, but I also use the vast Schema.org vocabulary as a semantic SEO tool.
+It’s one of the most useful SEO agency tools out there.

 With this structured data, we can define all the “things” (or “entities”) on the page, create relationships between them and create a hierarchy of their importance to the page’s content.
 It gets very messy, very quick.